 Thoughtful in execution, the malicious rigged websites were all serving video streaming content or were in-browser gaming sites.
-This allowed the attackers to stay under-the-radar because computer users tend to spend more times on these types of websites.
-In addition, because video and gaming sites are expected to have a higher CPU loads, the power consumption of they cryptocurrency mining scripts would be difficult to detect.
+This allowed the attackers to stay under-the-radar because computer users tend to spend more time on these types of websites.
+In addition, because video and gaming sites are expected to have a higher CPU loads, the power consumption of the cryptocurrency mining scripts would be difficult to detect.

 Screenshot shows CPU usage while the cryptocurrency mining happens within the browser.
 Image source: ESET

 The user never suspects malicious activity because the maliciously rigged sites are serving video and gaming content.

 Pirate Bay has also been found to be guilty of rigging their own site for cryptocurrency mining in recent weeks.
 To the astonishment of their users Pirate Bay has been caught running a cryptocurrency miner — for Monero — on select pages.

 The malvertising attacks affect web surfers mostly in Russia and Ukraine but it’s only a matter of time before it spreads globally and puts pressure on ad serving companies and publishers to get ahead of this threat to protect end-users.